Advent Calendar Gift Ideas: Sugar-Free Advent Calendar Fillers For Toddlers

 I still think it’s awesome though and think of the collection!
 So much fun to play with (I may possibly be bringing my own troll obsession back into this from when I was a kid!)

-We love mini glow sticks in our house!
-They’re honestly just fun and you could collect and sort the colors to make it a game.
+Glow sticks are a killer one for advent calendar ideas!
+We love mini glow sticks in our house because they’re honestly just fun.
+Plus, you could collect and sort the colors to make it a game.
 We give them to my daughter at bedtime and she “reads” her books with them.